 The only effect of this Bylaws change is to limit the kind of advice where ICANN is obligated to “try, in good faith and in a timely and efficient manner, to find a mutually acceptable solution”.
 That delicate and sometimes difficult consultation requirement would only apply for GAC advice that was approved by consensus – this is how GAC advice has been approved since ICANN began.

-NTIA gave specific requirements for this transition, including advice that stress test 18 is a direct test of the requirement to avoid significant expansion of the role of governments in ICANN decision-making.
+NTIA gave specific requirements for this transition, including advice that Stress Test 18 is a direct test of the requirement to avoid significant expansion of the role of governments in ICANN decision-making.
 The proposed Bylaws change is therefore an important part of the community’s proposal.

 7.4 Purpose & Methodology